algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 ### 1.2.2 Vision

 The vision of this project is to provide an interactive and engaging gaming experience that pays homage to the classic arcade game Frogger.
-By leveraging the capabilities of FPGA technology, we aim to create a faithful recreation of the original game with enhanced graphics and gameplay features.
+By leveraging the capabilities of FPGA technology, we aim to create a faithful recreation of the original game with enhanced graphics.

-This game will be designed to appeal to both nostalgic players who remember the original Frogger and new players who are looking for a fun and challenging gaming experience.
+This game will be designed to appeal to both nostalgic players who remember the original Frogger and new players who are looking for a remastered version of a classic game.
 ### 1.2.3 Objectives

-   - **Technology**: Implement the game logic and graphics using Verilog HDL on an FPGA platform.
+   - **Technology**: Implement the game logic and graphics using **Verilog HDL** on an FPGA platform.
-   - **Gameplay**: Recreate the classic Frogger gameplay with enhanced graphics and additional features.
+   - **Gameplay**: Recreate the classic Frogger gameplay with enhanced graphics.

 ### 1.2.4 Scope